ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 Test files and source files must be segregated by directories.
 Any directory structure will do.
-Tests can be held in subdirectories within source directories, or tests and source directories can be wholly separated at the top of your project's directory tree.
+Tests can be held in subdirectories within source directories, or tests and source directories can be wholly separated at the top of your project’s directory tree.

 ## Search Paths for Test Builds